Connecting a pen display with USB-C

 ## The specific Thunderbolt 3 cable I use

 I use a CableMatters Thunderbolt 3 cable.
-The exact cable and my testing results can be found here.
-[CableMatters Thunderbolt 3 cable](https://docs.sevenpens.com/drawtab/catalog/accessories/cables/cablematters-thunderbolt-3-cable).
+The exact cable and my testing results are here: [CableMatters Thunderbolt 3 cable](/drawtab/catalog/accessories/cables/cablematters-thunderbolt-3-cable.md).

 ## How to tell if a USB-C cable could be used as a single-cable for your pen display

-Unfortunately, this can be very hard since there are reliable indicators for USB-C cables.
-The vast majority of USB-C cables are unmarked.
+Unfortunately, this can be hard because there are no reliable visual indicators for USB-C cables.
+Most USB-C cables are unmarked.

-**Thunderbolt labeled USB-C cables**- if you see a thunderbolt logo on A USB-C cable.
-This means it is either a thunderbolt 3,4,or 5 cable.
-And this means it supports all the needed requirements
+**Thunderbolt-labeled USB-C cables** — If you see a Thunderbolt logo on a USB-C cable, it is a Thunderbolt 3, 4, or 5 cable.
+That means it supports the needed requirements.

-**USB4 labeled USB-C cables** - I've never seen a cable labelled USB4.
-But if you see one, it should support all the requirements needed.
+**USB4-labeled USB-C cables** — I've never seen a cable labeled USB4.
+But if you see one, it should support the needed requirements.

-**Unlabeled USB-C cables** - You will have to rely on manufacturer specs to determine this.
-Sometimes these cables are described as "Full-featured" USB-C cables.
+**Unlabeled USB-C cables** — You will need to rely on the manufacturer specs.
+These cables are sometimes described as "full-featured" USB-C cables.

 ## Adding a USB-C with DisplayPort to your computer

-If you computer does not have a USB-C port that supports DP alt mode, it MAY be possible to add that to your computer.
+If your computer does not have a USB-C port that supports DP alt mode, it may be possible to add one.

 This is apparently possible but will require a desktop computer that is capable of accepting an expansion card.